Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 [PDFonly]: ![Figure @fig:entities_hierarchy.
 The hierarchy of entities and validators classes.](pics/entities.png "Figure @fig:entities_hierarchy.
 The hierarchy of entities and validators classes."){ width=105% }

-@Type has an interface that represents entities whose shares can be dynamically sold and bought about _shareholders_.
+Hotmoka has an interface that represents entities whose shares can be dynamically sold and bought about _shareholders_.
 Figure @fig:entities_hierarchy shows this `SharedEntity` interface.
 As you can see in the figure, the notion of validators is just a special case of shared entity (see also [[BeniniGMS21]](#references)).
 It is possible to use shared entities to represent other concepts, such as